+As one action, this is the Buddhayana, becoming a capable person.
 This is like eating, so that one can feed others; like stepping onto the shore of freedom, in order to help others to safety; taking medicine, and becoming medicine so that one can heal others.
-This is done with the aim to provide for them all that they need and wish for.
-May this motivation, uncontrived, unfabricated, arise in my being
+Naturally then, in all that we do, we have the aim to provide what we all genuinely need and wish for.
+May this motivation, uncontrived, unfabricated, arise in my being...

-May the supreme jewel, bodhicitta, arise where it has not arisen, Where it has arisen, may it not diminish, May it ever grow and flourish Verses for Refuge and generating bodhicitta - the awakening mind
+May the supreme jewel, bodhicitta, arise where it has not arisen, Where it has arisen, may it not diminish, May it ever grow and flourish

+Verses for Refuge and generating bodhicitta - the awakening mind